Uniswap/universal-router-sdk/README.md

 const looksRareTrades = new LooksRareTrade([looksrareData1, looksrareData2])
 const seaportTrades = new SeaportTrade([seaportData1])
-const uniswapTrade = new UniswapTrade( new RouterTrade({ v2Routes, v3Routes, mixedRoutes, tradeType: TradeType.EXACT_OUTPUT }),
-  { slippageTolerance, recipient:  ROUTER_AS_RECIPIENT}
+// WARNING: never send funds to ROUTER_AS_RECIPIENT unless it is ETH that will be used in NFT trades, otherwise funds are lost. const uniswapTrade = new UniswapTrade( new RouterTrade({ v2Routes, v3Routes, mixedRoutes, tradeType: TradeType.EXACT_OUTPUT }), { slippageTolerance, recipient:  ROUTER_AS_RECIPIENT}